 There’s a heap of top Irish songs out there and I’m sure that I’ve (unintentionally) left several of them out in this guide.

-So, if you’ve any traditional Irish folks songs that you find yourself playing over and over, or if you’ve some newer Irish party songs that you think we should include, pop your recommendations below!
+So, if you’ve any traditional Irish folk songs that you find yourself playing over and over, or if you’ve some newer Irish party songs that you think we should include, pop your recommendations below!